youfiElwy/Mashine-Learning/Project 2/README.md

+# Machine Learning Projects Overview

+## Project 1: Used Car Price Prediction

+This project focuses on predicting the selling price of used cars by implementing linear and polynomial regression techniques.
+The dataset includes various attributes of used cars, such as manufacturing year, kilometers driven, and more.
+The project involves:
+- Implementing linear regression using Multi-Feature Equation and Gradient Descent.
+- Implementing polynomial regression models with degrees ranging from 1 to 10.
+- Evaluating models using RMSE, MSE, and MAE metrics.

-# Cat and Dog Image Classification Using CLIP Embeddings
+## Project 2: Cat and Dog Image Classification Using CLIP Embeddings

-## Project Overview

-This project leverages the power of CLIP (Contrastive Language-Image Pre-Training) embeddings for image classification.
-The objective is to build a system that can accurately differentiate between images of cats and dogs using CLIP embeddings as features and the Fisher algorithm for classification.
+This project aims to classify images of cats and dogs using CLIP (Contrastive Language-Image Pre-Training) embeddings and the Fisher algorithm.
+The workflow includes:

-## Dataset and CLIP Embedding Extraction

-### Steps:
-1. **Data Splitting:**
-   - Split the dataset into training and testing sets with 20% of the data reserved for testing.

-2. **CLIP Installation and Setup:**
-   - Install the CLIP repository from GitHub as a Python package along with any additional dependencies.
-   - Load the CLIP model using a deep learning framework like PyTorch (use `clip.load()` method).

-3. **Embedding Extraction:**
-   - Use the CLIP model to extract embeddings for each image in the dataset (both train and test sets).
+- Extracting CLIP embeddings for images in the dataset.
-   - Pass each image through the CLIP model to retrieve its embedding vector using the `model.encode_image(image: Tensor)` method.
-   - Organize the extracted CLIP embeddings into a feature matrix.

-## Fisher Algorithm

-### Implementation:
-1. **Training:**
-   - Implement the Fisher algorithm using the training set’s CLIP embeddings as features and associated labels.
+- Implementing the Fisher algorithm for classification.
-   - Use the following equation for Fisher’s Linear Discriminant: \( w = C \cdot S^{-1} \cdot (m_2 - m_1) \), where \( C=0.1 \).

-2. **Testing and Visualization:**
-   - Test the model using the testing dataset.
-   - Visualize the classification results using a confusion matrix to gain insights into the model’s behavior.

-## Model Evaluation

-### Metrics:
-- Calculate accuracy, precision, recall, and F1-score to assess the model’s performance.
+- Evaluating the model using metrics like accuracy, precision, recall, and F1-score.
-- Visualize the classification results using a confusion matrix.
+- Visualizing results with a confusion matrix.

-## Bonus Task

-### Experimentation:
-- Alter Fisher’s Linear Discriminant equation and try three different C values.
-- Determine the best C value for the model.
+- Experimenting with different values of C in the Fisher algorithm.

-## Deliverables

-1. **Python Code:**
-   - Well-commented and organized Python code implementing the entire workflow.

-2. **Report:**
-   - Explanation of each step, method, results, and model performance insights, including visualizations (e.g., Confusion Matrix).